metalcycling/openstructure/modules/doc/actions.rst

     Each score is opt-in and, be enabled with optional arguments and is added to the output.
 Keys correspond to the values in "model_ligands" above.
-    Only assigned (mapped) ligands are reported.
+    Unassigned ligands are reported with a message in "unassigned_model_ligands" and "unassigned_reference_ligands".

     options:
       -h, --help            show this help message and exit